danielmiessler/fabric/README.md

 <br />

-## Description
+## What and Why

-Since the end of 2023 we've seen a massive number of AI applications for accomplishing tasks.
-The problem is that it's not easy to integrate them with our lives.
+Since the start of 2023 and GenAI we've seen a massive number of AI applications for accomplishing tasks.
+It's powerful, but **it's not easy to integrate this functionality into our lives.**

-_Basically, AI doesn't have a capabilities problem.
-It has an integration problem._
+_In other words, AI doesn't have a capabilities problem—it has an **integration** problem._

+Fabric was created to address that problem by allowing everyone to leverage AI throughout our life and work.

 ### Too many prompts

-The biggest challenge I faced in 2023——and still today—is **the sheer number of AI prompts out there**.
+The biggest challenge I faced in 2023——and still have today—is **the sheer number of AI prompts out there**.
 We all have prompts that are useful, but it's hard to manage them, discover new ones, _and manage the different versions of the ones we like_.

 One of <code>fabric</code>'s main features is helping people collect and integrate modular AI functionality (in this case: prompts), which we call _Patterns_, into various parts of their lives.